The Cumberland business bank account comparison and review

 Cons

 The Cumberland business banking offering comes with online and mobile banking, but if you’re looking for a branch network then it’s limited to the local region.
 International banking is also available, but fees are on the expensive side.
 The general business account fees are fairly middle of the road – there are cheaper accounts out there, plus ones with better digital features.
-But The Cumberland does have a choice of three business accounts depending on your most-used payment methods, and local businesses may prefer to go with a local banking provider.
+But The Cumberland does have a choice of business accounts depending on your most-used payment methods, and local businesses may prefer to go with a local banking provider.
+It also offers the UK’s first bank account designed for apprentices.

 Get started by visiting The Cumberland’s website and sign up for an account.
 If you have read this review and decided that The Cumberland’s account is not for you, you can also compare other business bank accounts on the market.